Super Bowl headliners Chiefs and 49ers ready to take centre stage | Flashscore.com

 Adding a bit of bad blood, the contest is a rematch of the 2020 title clash when the 49ers took a 10-point lead into the final quarter before the Chiefs roared back and scored 21 unanswered points for a 31-20 victory.

-Patrick Mahomes was the quarterback for that game taking most valuable player honours and will likely have to produce another MVP type effort if Kansas City are to become the first team since the New England Patriots in 2004 and 2005 to claim back-to-back Lombardi trophies.
+Patrick Mahomes (28) was the quarterback for that game taking most valuable player honours and will likely have to produce another MVP-type effort if Kansas City are to become the first team since the New England Patriots in 2004 and 2005 to claim back-to-back Lombardi trophies.

-While Mahomes brings experience his opposite number Brock Purdy, possesses an underdog attraction and storyline that seems destined to one day be turned into a Disney movie.
+While Mahomes brings experience his opposite number Brock Purdy (24), possesses an underdog attraction and storyline that seems destined to one day be turned into a Disney movie.

 The very last player selected in the 2022 draft that was held in Las Vegas earned him the dubious distinction of Mr. Irrelevant but he returns to Sin City a first-string quarterback.